 From there, we continued from seven mile road to Soda Lake road.
 We stopped at the Soda Lake overlook where we found blue flowers (Baby Blue eyes) and enjoyed a great view.

-We then carefuly crossed the road, and walked along the boardwalk for a closer view of Soda lake and surrounding flowers.
-We continued down Soda Lake Road to the Goodwin visitor’s center , where we stopped for our picnic lunch.
-We didn’t go into the visitor center this time, but if you have the time – this is a good place to learn more about the animals and flowers of the plain.
-We already had much of htat information from the guidebook we got at our hotel and from my pre-trip research, and had a map of the bloom areas that volunteers handed out at the Overlook site.
+We continued down soda lake to the Goodwin visitor’s center , where we stopped for lunch.
+We didn’t go in, but this is a good place to learn more about the animals and flowers of the pain, and they have maps to the plain.
+We already had that information from the guidebook we got at our hotel, and at the Overlook there were volunteers handing out maps and wildflower info as well.
 At the visitor center, there are several picnic tables and porta-potties.
-I think this might be the only restroom area in the National Monument, so make note of this!

-After the visitor center we got back on Soda Lake road and it eventually became a well maintained dirt road with cows roaming around.
+After the visitor center we got back on Soda Lake road and it eventually became a well maintained dirt road.
 Around Travers Ranch, there is a small dirt road to Harvestor’s field which led us to a huge patch of purple Phacelia.
 After we parked in the designated area, we hiked about 1 mile in and out to see the flowers up close.

 General Advice for Carrizo Plain:

-- Our Minivan was fine for all the main roads through the monument as noted above (Highway 58 and Soda Lake Road).
+- There are many dirt roads, for which 4 wheel drive and clearance is needed.
+However, our Minivan was fine for all the main roads noted above (Highway 58 and Soda Lake Road).
 It is recommended that you do not go off road without 4 wheel drive, a shovel, air compressor and other off-roading equipment.

-- Bring plenty of food and water, because there will not be any stores once you enter the national monument.
+- Bring plenty of food and water, because there will not be any stores once you enter.
 The closest cities (Taft, Santa Margarita) are over one hour away.
 We spent nearly the entire day in the plain – we left Taft around 9:30am and left Carrizo Plain around 4 pm.